Founded in London, UK. We respect your privacy.

 How Edge balances both for you

 Edge is designed so running and strength support each other rather than compete.
-Plans sequence your runs and lifts so heavy sessions and hard runs are spaced, keep most running easy to limit fatigue, and progress your strength work so there is a genuine muscle building stimulus.
-Edge AI adjusts the balance in seconds when you are tired or short on time.
+The starting plan sequences your runs and lifts so heavy sessions and hard runs are spaced, keeps most running easy to limit fatigue, and progresses your strength work for a genuine muscle building stimulus.
+If a session does not fit your week, Flexi Swap moves it, or Edge AI rebuilds your week in under 30 seconds.

 Build muscle and run, balanced for you